 Under this heading are grouped the courses intended primarily for undergraduates, and also the courses of the Theological Seminary which are open to students of the College.

-Professors S. C. Hodge, G. Johnson, President W. H. Johnson, R. M. Labaree, and P. S. Miller
+Professors S. C. Hodge, G. Johnson, President W. H. Johnson, and P. S. Miller

 1-2.
 Christian Doctrine.
-2 hours.

 A survey covering all the topics treated systematically in the Reformed Theology.
 Lectures, discussions, papers and assigned reading.
 Professor G. Johnson.